Texas, Arizona announce troop deployments to Mexico border

 Arizona Governor Doug Ducey announced his plans in a tweet.

+“Together, the Departments of Homeland Security and Defense are committed to using every lever of power to support the men and women of law enforcement defending our nation’s sovereignty and protecting the American people,” they said in a joint statement.

+“We will continue to work with the governors to deploy the necessary resources until our nation’s borders are secure.”

-Trump on Thursday said the final deployment would range from 2,000 to 4,000 troops, and he would “probably” keep many personnel on the border until his promised border wall is built — spelling out a lengthy mission.
+Trump had said on Thursday that the final deployment would range from 2,000 to 4,000 troops, and he would “probably” keep many personnel on the border until his promised border wall is built—spelling out a lengthy mission.

-The decision has heightened tensions with Mexico, whose President Enrique Pena Nieto said Trump’s “threatening or disrespectful attitudes” were unjustified.
+The move has heightened tensions with Mexico, whose President Enrique Peña Nieto said Trump’s “threatening or disrespectful attitudes” were unjustified.

 It has also raised questions about who will fund the mission.